DHARCC/alx-zero_day/0x03-git/README.md

-This directory is for all git tasks performed within alx pre course
+This directory is for the git taskduring probation month